 Create your Sierra Zone USB drive from Mac

-Follow this step if you’re setting up Sierra Zone on a Mac or existing Hackintosh (How to Create your Sierra Zone USB drive from Windows).
+Follow this step if you are setting up Sierra Zone on a Mac or existing Hackintosh (How to Create your Sierra Zone USB drive from Windows).
 Plug your USB drive into macOS, and open Disk Utility (located in Applications -> Utilities in your main hard drive).
-Select your USB drive in the sidebar of Disk Utility and erase the drive, with the “Format” set to “Mac OS Extended (Journaled)” and “Scheme” set to “GUID Partition Map”.
-You can rename the drive any way you want (Mine is named “KingMaker” in the screenshot below).
+Select your USB drive in the sidebar of Disk Utility and erase the drive, with the “Format” set to “Mac OS Extended (Journaled)” and “Scheme” set to “GUID Partition Map.”
+You can rename the drive any way you want (Mine is named “KingMaker” in the image below).

 NOTE: “Restore Sierra.pkg” is very glitchy.
-If you can’t find the “Change Install Location” button on the first time that you run the package, restart your computer and re-run the package.
+If you cannot find the “Change Install Location” button on the first time that you run the package, restart your computer and re-run the package.

 sudo apt-get install dmg2img